Palouse Mall: History

 An outparcel at the west end originally occupied by Ernst Home Centers became Office Depot and Hastings Entertainment in 1999.
 Gottschalks purchased the Lamonts chain in 2000.
 Emporium went out of business in 2003 and its space became Ross Stores two years later.
 Gottschalks closed in January 2007 and was torn down for Bed Bath & Beyond and Old Navy; Macy's closed in April 2016.
 In 2016, the Office Depot space became Staples while Hastings Entertainment went out of business.
-In 2017, the Hastings Entertainment space became Marshalls.
+In 2017, the Hastings Entertainment space became Marshalls and PetCo.

 In September 2020, Target announced plans to open a store in the space vacated by Macy's.
 The store opened in October 2021.